douglaz/wskdf/README.md

 ### Real world example using the `benchmark` command
+The following is an **example output**.
+Run this command on your own hardware to get accurate time estimates for your machine.
 ```bash
 $ cargo run --release -F alkali -- benchmark -i 1 -t 16
 Using 16 threads for benchmark